Skip to main content

 Overview

 This comprehensive Electrical curriculum prepares learners for a career as skilled professionals in the electrical field.
 It places strong emphasis on safework practices, while covering applied electrical theory and residential, commercial, and industrial electrical knowledge and skills.
-Coverage of the National Electrical Code ® is integrated throughout to ensure learners are prepared as competent journeyman electricians.
+Coverage of the National Electrical Code® is integrated throughout to ensure learners are prepared as competent journeyman electricians.
 The four-level Electrical curriculum complies with the U.S. Department of Labor’s standards for apprenticeship programs.
 It also provides the first two levels of training for learners seeking a career as Electronic Systems Technicians.

-Now Available - Electrical 11th Edition (2023 Update)
+Now Available - Electrical 11th Edition, Level 1 Spanish

 Craft Snapshot